Volunteer Mission Statement

 All volunteers are expected to take responsibility for their own health and safety whilst on the premises and follow the correct safety procedures when fulfilling their RCLedbury roles.

-In addition to the Public Liability insurance provided at the current venue, Burgage Hall, Church Lane, Ledbury, RCLedbury has additional public liability insurance arranged under the Repair Café Herefordshire and Worcestershire project.
+In addition to the Public Liability insurance provided at the current venue, RCLedbury has arranged appropriate additional public liability insurance.

 Unless notified to the contrary, it is assumed that volunteers are happy that their personal email addresses are shared amongst the volunteer team.
 Details provided on the Volunteer Application Form and Emergency Contact Form are never shared with other volunteers.